 If you arrived on this page from a web search, you probably already have a good idea of what you’re looking for and why.
 The first paragraph in this section will have given you all the information you needed to get yourself an excellent deal on top-quality acoustic foam panels.

-What is acoustic foam?
+What is soundproof foam?

 As you can probably tell from the name, acoustic foam are foam tiles that does an especially good job of sound absorption.
 There are two very important points to be aware of: